automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gastonia.md

 # Gastonia
-## Description: This ankylosaur was probably on Utahraptor's lunch menu.
+## This ankylosaur was probably on Utahraptor's lunch menu.